eunakhan/social-value/README.md

 > res = computeSV("demodatafeatures.csv", "demodatanetwork.csv", [5,6,7,8], [0,0,0,31], 0, 3, "SVResultsOnDemoData.csv")
 ```

-The first command loads up the function, for computing Social Value, in Python's environment and makes it available to use.
+The first command loads up the function for computing Social Value in Python's environment and makes it available to use.
 The second command invokes the Social Value computation function.

 In the demo data we have four social features: